Fair Processing Notice

 If you would like more information about how we process personal data or are unable to access of any of the links or further information referred to in this document; or would like to exercise any of your data protection rights; then please contact us using the contact details set out in this notice.

 Bluestone Leasing Ltd are authorised and regulated by the Information Commissioners Office (ICO) and the Financial Conduct Authority (FCA).
 Our ICO Registration number is Z6897676.
 Our FCA Register number is FRN663701.
-We are a credit broker rather than a lender and offer credit from a selected panel of lenders.
+We are a credit broker offering credit from a selected panel of lenders and also a Lender of Non Regulated transactions.
 Bluestone Leasing Ltd is registered in England and Wales - Company Registration Number: 02519389.
 VAT Number 895 2334 95.
 Registered Address: Bluestone Leasing, Limited, Lakeside House, Navigation Court, Wakefield, WF2 7BJ.